To advance the science of nursing education

 - Stay in touch with national trends related to research and evidence-based teaching for nursing education

-If you are interested in learning more about the Nursing Education RIG, please explore the minutes from the past meetings:
+If you are interested in learning more about the Nursing Education RIIG, please explore the minutes from the past meetings:

-Nursing Education RIG minutes from the 2016 Annual Research Conference
+Nursing Education RIIG Annual Report from the 2020 Annual Research Conference